 The millennial generation is the largest and most diverse generation in history.
 The oldest of them are already considering homeownership.
 A recent Harris Poll found that 92% of millennials who do not currently own a home, plan to purchase one.
 In addition, 40% of those polled, plan to buy a home in the next 4 years or less.

 The faster lenders prepare for the millennial generation, the better entrenched and well-branded they will be among them.
 The Center for Financial Advancement is your opportunity to access and leverage some of the best and the brightest of this game-changing generation.

 “The benefits of a partnership with the Center for Financial Advancement are two-fold,” said David H. Stevens, President & CEO of the Mortgage Bankers Association.
 “African-American students will develop important money management and financial literacy skills, while also having the opportunity to explore a career in the real estate finance field.
 At the same time, the industry will benefit from an influx of better educated potential homeowners, not mention an influx of diverse new talent into the industry who can bring homeownership opportunities in traditionally underserved communities.”

-Join us by investing in this important initiative.
+Contact us today to invest in this important initiative.